Our Mission

 Sunday May 3, 2026 – Dino Day Science Fest at Sierra College

 We’re excited to participate in Dino Day at Sierra College’s Natural History Museum!
 This event will feature fossils; chemistry; physics; hands-on activities; art; live animals; dissections; games; play; Dino Store; festival fare; and much more.
 The event is for all ages, with an emphasis on children / families.
-Registration and other details to follow.
+This is a ticketed event benefiting the Sierra College Natural History Museum.
+Tickets can be purchased for the morning (9am-noon) or afternoon (12:30pm-3:30pm) sessions.
+Tickets and other details: https://www.sierracollege.edu/campus-life/things-to-do-on-campus/events/?trumbaEmbed=filterview%3Dmuseum

 Livestock Loss Compensation